“Ha! We took bets on whether you could color outside the lines – the resounding answer was NO.”

-It happened about a year ago when I was home with the flu.
+It happened one winter when I was home with the flu.
 My Bible study group kindly brought me groceries.
 Actually, they left the bag on the porch, rang the doorbell, and took off.
 (Not that I blamed them).
 At the bottom of the bag I found a “Princess” coloring book and crayons.
 I laughed at first.
 However, by this time, I had been stuck in the house for over a week.
 Since it hurt my eyes to read, I picked up the coloring book and began to color.
 When I posted a drawing on social media, my friends teased me.

 “We knew you’d never color outside the lines!”

 In my defense, I did draw a cross in the back of the ballroom and on the book the princess was holding.
 I decided it was time for the princess to meet Jesus.
 Truly, I love my Bible study group.
 For the past several weeks, they have patiently listened to my frustrations regarding the Bible study I am writing.

 “I just can’t seem to finish chapter 5.”